Nate-Cheney/arch-dotfiles/README.md

-These are the dotfiles for some apps and services on my Arch Linux (btw) system.
+A work in progress repository for my Arch Linux system's dotfiles.

 ## Login and Session Management